ouya/docs/unity.md

 Gamer Info provides access to the gamer username and uuid.

-Extend the `IRequestGamerInfoListener` interface to receive the callbacks for invoking `OuyaSDK.requestGamerInfo()`.
+Extend the `IRequestGamerInfoListener` interface to receive the callbacks for invoking `RazerSDK.requestGamerInfo()`.

 C#
 ```
 public class MyScript : MonoBehaviour,
-    OuyaSDK.IRequestGamerInfoListener
+    RazerSDK.IRequestGamerInfoListener
 {
 }
 ```